linroger/Wealth-of-Nations/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 Figure 1.11 shows how this approximation looks like for power utility with $\gamma=5$.
 True marginal utility is nonlinear,  but we approximate it with a linear function.
 This also means that we approximated utility with a quadratic function,  locally around the point at which we are approximating.
 Most importantly,  this approximation preserves the risk aversion property,  as the approximate utility function is still concave.

 As with any approximation,  there is some approximation error,  though.
 We may be losing the somewhat stronger curvature of the power utility function away from the approximation point.
 For small risks,  where wealth does not deviate too far from the point where we approximated,  the approximation is accurate.
-Relatedly,  for portfolio choice problems over short horizons until the next rebalancing point (say a month or quarter),  very large changes in wealth are unlikely,  so the approximation should be fine.
+Relatedly,  for [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] problems over short horizons until the next rebalancing point (say a month or quarter),  very large changes in wealth are unlikely,  so the approximation should be fine.
 But we should keep in mind that it would not be accurate for very big shocks that move wealth far from the approximation point.

 Substituting this approximation into the first-order condition (1.19),  we get